 One of the early pioneers of diabetes

 information online is David Mendosa.
 His website

 is an excellent source of information on all things related to diabetes.

 Toma and David are both living well with diabetes and are an inspiration to

 A good book and resource for understanding

-by Jennie Brand-Miller.
+Revolution. by Jennie Brand-Miller.

 I also think you should get a

 CalorieKing Calorie, Fat & Carb Counter.
 This book is full of